Hari's Story

 Personal history:

-• Once I saved enough money, in 1989 I returned to my village, Meghauli, where I directed and participated in the construction of a guest house made of local building materials, accommodating 8 to 10 people.
-In addition, in my spare time I taught and tutored children of which many belonged to the under priviledged groups in the village.
+- Once I saved enough money, in 1989 I returned to my village, Meghauli, where I directed and participated in the construction of a guest house made of local building materials, accommodating 8 to 10 people.
+In addition, in my spare time I taught and tutored children, of which many belonged to the underprivileged groups in the village.

 Projects and activities:

-• Friendship Clinic Nepal – primary health care centre, run by a multi-disciplinary medical team including: local and volunteer doctors, nurses, midwife, pharmacist, and clinic manager.
+- Friendship Clinic Nepal – primary health care center, run by a multi-disciplinary medical team including: local and volunteer doctors, nurses, midwife, pharmacist, and clinic manager.

-• Ambulance service – the clinic has 1 ambulance that is used in emergencies.
-For example: snake bites; problematic labour; or injuries from wild animal attacks (rhinoceros, tigers).
+- Ambulance service – the clinic has 1 ambulance that is used in emergencies.
+For example: snake bites; problematic labor; or injuries from wild animal attacks (rhinoceros, tigers).

-• Scout groups – have been established to encourage the younger generation to adopt positive behaviour in relation to health and education.
+- Scout groups – have been established to encourage the younger generation to adopt positive behavior in relation to health and education.

 Summary